-- Minimum of 90 credits in courses numbered 050 and above. - Communications requirement-5 credits.
-ENGL 100, ENGL& 101, ENGL& 102, or 110; BUS 119; or SPCH 110.
+- Minimum of 90 credits in courses numbered 050 and above - Communications requirement-5 credits.
+ENGL 100, ENGL& 101, ENGL& 102, or 110; BUS 119; or CMST& 220.
 See specific program planners for communication course requirements for each program of study. - Quantitative skills requirement-5 credits.
 MATH 089 or higher, Math 105, Math 106 or BUS 104.

-See specific program planners for math course requirements for each program of study.
+See specific program planners for math course requirements for each program of study. - Human Relations requirement-2-5 credits.
+ANTH& 206; BUS 144, BUS 150, or BUS 240; CDS 102 or 215; ECED& 115 or 130; HDEV 110; NURS 101 or 202; PSYC& 100, PSYC 204, or 214; SOC& 101; or CMST& 210.

-- Human Relations requirement-2-5 credits.
-ANTH& 206; BUS 144, BUS 150, or BUS 240; CDS 102 or 215; ECED& 115 or 130; HDEV 110; NURS 101 or 202; PSYC& 100, PSYC 204, or 214; SOC& 101; or SPCH 104. - Note: courses that meet Human Relations requirement may also be used to satisfy another requirement of the degree. - Social Sciences, Natural Sciences, and Humanities requirement-10 credits.
+- Note: courses that meet Human Relations requirement may also be used to satisfy another requirement of the degree. - Social Sciences, Natural Sciences, and Humanities requirement-10 credits.
 At least 5 credits each in two of these three areas. - Minimum of 45 credits for specific courses identified in the degree program and recommended by the advisor. - No more than 6 credits in PHED activity courses; no more than 15 credits in Cooperative Work Experience, Tutoring, and/or Independent Study.
-No more than 15 pass/fail credits.
+No more than 15 pass/fail credits, except when a pass/ fail class is required by a specific program or when earned as non-traditional credits.
 Students must maintain a 2.0 GPA in graded courses. - Diversity requirement-5 credits.
 See quarterly schedule for diversity classes.
 Courses that satisfy this requirement may also be used to satisfy other graduation requirements.